NPC Events

 - name: Docker push

-Install the Skills and CLI tools required by the NPC in the Dockerfile.
+When building a custom image from a Dockerfile, install the Skills and CLI tools required by the NPC.
 The following example installs cnb-skill and cnb-cli.

 FROM node:22-bookworm-slim